What is risk tolerance?

-Your willingness to take risk is tied to your personality and how much you’ll worry about your investments1.
-If you’re the type of person who may worry when the market changes, you probably have a lower risk tolerance.
-This means you’d prefer investments that are less likely to lose money but offer lower return.
+Your willingness to take risk is tied to your personality and how much you’ll worry about your investments.
+If you worry when the market changes, you probably have a lower risk tolerance and might prefer investments less likely to lose money but offer lower return.
 If you’re willing to leave your money alone and stick to your long-term investment plan through ups and downs in the market, you probably have a higher risk tolerance.

 If you aren’t sure what you’re comfortable with, ask yourself: